 - Are you limiting your classroom sessions into easily digestible amounts of time?
 Or do you have 2-3 days of straight technical training planned?

 - How is your material organized?
 Does it truly follow a workflow as performed on the job, or just the “steps” outlined in the project documentation?
 Is it relatable?
-Does it lend to frequent changes in classroom dynamic (i.e. group discussion, exercise time, partner activities, end user led discussion and exploration)?
+Does it lend to frequent changes in classroom dynamic (i.e. group discussion, end user led discussion and exploration)?

 - What materials are available to your learners post-training?
 Is there a process for their learning to continue outside of the classroom?